 Campers are welcome to register for a maximum of 2 camp sessions.
 Campers will receive a High Park Nature Centre bandana on their first week of camp.
 T-shirts are optional, and are available for $20.

-Leafhoppers are a creative, active group that love to have fun.
-Participants learn about the ecology of High Park through play and inquiry.
+Leafhoppers are a creative group that love to have fun.
 Leafhoppers will make crafts, read stories, play games, and explore High Park!
+Leafhoppers go to the splash pad on Tuesdays and Thursdays.
+Ratio of staff to campers is 1:6.

 Mantids will have fun learning how to hone their observation, identification, and environmental stewardship skills, while working together as a team.
-Mantids also go swimming in the High Park pool.
+Mantids swim at the High Park pool on Tuesdays and Thursdays.
+Ratio of staff to campers is 1:10.

 *Participation in our LIT program will help youth accumulate community involvement hours required to graduate high school.